 anguish and licking fresh wounds, you will find ways to "forgive"

-and can't forget!).
-You'll make allowances/excuses for them--but
+and can't forget!
+You'll make allowances and excuses for others,

 THE BLIND LEADING THE